Cannabis Helps PTSD

 NEW WAY OF DETECTING HEARING LOSS

 It has been found that treadmill activity, forced limb movement, and other physical activities help promote brain plasticity (ability to repair).
 A pattern of exercise before an injury promotes a defense against cell death.
-It is thought that in the chronic stages after brain injury, an exercise program might reactivate mechanism of healing and thus it is recommended to keep victims as physically active as possible.
+It is thought that, in the chronic stages after brain injury, an exercise program might reactivate the mechanism of healing, and thus it is recommended to keep victims as physically active as possible.
 In a related study, recreational therapy was found to improve rehabilitation.

 NEW WONDER DRUG?